FDA warns that e-cigarette use may cause seizures

 The Food and Drug Administration warned Wednesday that some people may have an increased risk of seizures after using e-cigarettes.

-“We have reports indicating that some people who use e-cigarettes, especially youth and young adults, are experiencing seizures following their use,” said FDA commissioner Dr. Scott Gottlieb in a statement.
+“We have reports indicating that some people who use e-cigarettes, especially youth and young adults, are experiencing seizures following their use,” FDA Commissioner Dr. Scott Gottlieb said in a statement.

 Growing concern over teens addicted to vaping as usage soarsJan.
 8, 201901:28

-Since 2010 the FDA has received 35 reports of seizures among e-cigarettes users in teens between 2010 and early 2019.
-It's not clear that vaping is solely responsible for the side effect — some of the seizures occurred in people who were vaping for the first time or were using other drugs at the same time or may have been triggered by an underlying medical condition.
+Since 2010, the FDA has received 35 reports of seizures among teenagers using e-cigarettes.
+It's not clear that vaping is solely responsible — some of the seizures occurred in those who were vaping for the first time.
+Others were using other drugs at the time or may have had an underlying medical condition.

 Most vaping products contain varying levels of nicotine.
-Some e-cigarettes such as Juul are designed to deliver nicotine quickly, so that users, especially teens, may be getting more than they realize.
+Some e-cigarettes such as Juul are designed to deliver nicotine quickly, so that users, especially teens, may be getting more of the addictive drug than they realize.
 Nicotine poisoning can cause seizures, convulsions, vomiting and brain injury.
-In the past the FDA has received reports that of potentially fatal nicotine poisoning in infants and children who swallowed nicotine-containing solutions.
+In the past, the FDA has received reports of potentially fatal nicotine poisoning in infants and children who swallowed liquids containing nicotine.

-The FDA is asking consumers to report any instance of seizures or health incidents experienced with e-cigarettes or any tobacco product to their Safety Reporting Portal.
+The FDA is asking consumers to report any instance of seizures or unexpected health problems experienced with e-cigarettes or any tobacco product to its Safety Reporting Portal.